VephoVandenberg/SpaceInvaders-Using-OpenGl-/README.md

 # SpaceInvaders-Using-OpenGl

-Just a copy of famous game, made using glfw and glew.
+Just a copy of famous game, made using GLFW and GLEW.